akrsnr/RaspberryPI_Internet_Radio/README.md

 ## Self-criticism

-I **very too much** like and interested in Object-Oriented Programming Concept and Design Patterns, nonetheless, I (couldn't)didn't follow my intention.
+I **very too much** like and interested in Object-Oriented Programming Concept and Design Patterns, nonetheless, I (couldn't)didn't follow my intention for this project.
 I still feel bad for the case :/